ISISComputingGroup/ibex_developers_manual/GUI_Layout_persistence.md

+Note: the text below applies to the implementation in [#3503](https://github.com/ISISComputingGroup/IBEX/issues/3503).
+This has **not** been merged as it required restarting the user interface to reload the last saved layout.

 # Layout persistence

 In the user interface, as of ticket 3503, perspective layouts are saved.
 The location of the save files is: